Vikash185/Vikash185/README.md

 - 👋 Hi, I’m Vikash Kumar
-- 👀 I’m interested in UI/UX design and data mining
+- 👀 I’m interested in Data scientist and data mining
 - 🌱 Currently learning databases, Java, and Python
 - 💼 Open to collaborations on UI/UX and data-related projects
 - 📫 Reach me at: vksiwan456@gmail.com